WolfThatMoos/PTCGPExtras/README.md

 Additional functionality to [Arturo's PTCGP bot](https://github.com/Arturo-1212/PTCGPB)

 > [!WARNING]
-> I've uploaded files to start testing this and to get helpers going, but please note!
+> I've uploaded files to start testing this and to get helpers going, but please note:
 > **This is not ready for public release and will not work yet.**

 ## Todo:
-- ~~Updating support for 6.3.6~~
+- ~~Updating support for 6.3.11~~
+- ~~Update support for new pack~~
 - ~~Complete needle extraction for Palkia pack~~
 - Update PTCGPBot GUI to support Minimum Pack Points / New Godpack Mode and a quick launch button for editing the Pokedex
 - Update Settings.ini to support Minimum Pack Points / New Godpack Mode
 - ~~Update 1.ahk~~
 	- ~~To support new logging system (packs.txt)~~
   	- ~~Cleanup~~